umee-network/peggo/README.md

 Notes:

-- `moniker` is a your name which will appear in log as a log source
+- `moniker` is your name which will appear in log as a log source

 ### Send a transfer from Umee to Ethereum